nodejs/node/doc/api/crypto.markdown

 Returned by `crypto.createSign`.

-Sign objects are writable [streams](stream.html).
+Sign objects are writable [streams][].
 The written data is used to generate the signature.
 Once all of the data has been written, the `sign` method will return the signature.
 The legacy `update` method is also supported.

 ### sign.sign(private_key[, output_format])